15 Easy World Book Day Costumes for Teachers

 If you’re anything like me, you leave your World Book Day costume to the last minute and then you need something quick, easy and cheap to make – but what?
 Don’t worry, we’ve got you covered with our 15 Easy World Book Day Costumes for Teachers

-We’ve been searching the webisphere for the best DIY World Book Day costumes for teachers and we think we’ve come up with some great World Book Day costume ideas that anyone can do.
+We’ve been searching for the best DIY World Book Day costumes for teachers and we think we’ve come up with some great World Book Day costume ideas that anyone can make.

-Making a World Book Day costume is not only fun but can be budget friendly too!
+Making a teacher World Book Day costume is not only fun but can be budget friendly too!